-Brick is one of the most prized exteriors for homes because it's so attractive and easy to maintain.
+Brick is one of the most prized exteriors for homes because it's attractive and easy to maintain.
 Yet over the years, water, ice and seasonal expansion and contraction all attack the solid mass of a brick wall at its most elastic (and weakest) point: the mortar joints.

 Mortar joints deteriorate wherever water can soak them—under windows and walls, around chimneys, behind downspouts, at ground level and at any exposed wall top.

 Repairing eroding and cracked mortar joints is called pointing, repointing or tuckpointing.
 We'll show you the proper tools and techniques to repair and restore cracked and worn-away mortar joints to make them solid, durable and good looking.
 To keep them that way for the long run, you have to stop water from getting into your bricks and foundation.

 Repointing brick is slow, painstaking work that requires few special skills but a lot of patience.
 Using the steps we show, you can expect to repoint about 20 sq. ft. of brick work a day.
 However, if you rush and do careless work on a highly visible area, the repointing brickwork will stick out like graffiti.
 Brick is durable; bad results will bother you for a long time!
 If you don't have repointing brick experience, consider hiring a pro for: